deity-io/falcon-platform-docs/docs/platform/server-v3/extensions/about.md

 To do so, the extension must return `context` property which is an object or function that creates object.
 That object will be merged with default context values and context values returned from other extensions.

-This is ApolloServer's feature exposed by Falcon Server and you can read more about it [here](https://www.apollographql.com/docs/apollo-server/data/resolvers/#the-context-argument)
+This is ApolloServer's feature exposed by DEITY Middleware and you can read more about it [here](https://www.apollographql.com/docs/apollo-server/data/resolvers/#the-context-argument)

 Code snipped below shows the basic usage.